paulstephane/paulstephane.github.io/PDR-Preview.md

 The simple and slightly retro look of the PowerDAC-R appeals to me but may not please everyone.
 It is surprisingly small but heavy for its size, sitting firmly on its round base.
 The back of the unit has two RCA analog outputs, a Toslink digital input, and a USB-B plug for the power supply (5v) and firmware updates.

-ECDesigns offered me a pre-production model to beta test.
+ECdesigns offered me a pre-production model to beta test.
 I was very eager to see for myself how this PowerDAC performed on that aspect alone and find out what differences, if any, remained between a basic computer source and dedicated audio sources.

-ECDesigns sent me three additional accessories to evaluate the PowerDAC-R. These are sold separately:
+ECdesigns sent me three additional accessories to evaluate the PowerDAC-R. These are sold separately:

 * A self-powered USB to Toslink converter, of their own design